Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 What is DBMS?

-Database Management System (DBMS) is a software that is basically devoloped for data storing, data managing, data defining, and data retrieving in a database.
-Concurrently, the software can handle the data, the database engine, and the database schema, making it simple to organize and alter data contained in the database.
+Database Management System (DBMS) is software developed for storing, managing, defining, and retrieving data in a database.
+The software can simultaneously handle the data, the database engine, and the database schema, making it simple to organize and alter data contained in the database.

 Why do we use DBMS?